MySQL vs MongoDB for Solo Developers

 MongoDB stores data as flexible JSON-like documents in collections instead of rows in tables.
 There is no fixed schema.
 A document in the same collection can have different fields from its neighbors.
 This flexibility is MongoDB's core appeal, especially during the early stages when your data model is still evolving.

-MongoDB Atlas provides a genuinely useful free tier with 512 MB of storage, shared clusters, and enough resources to run a real application.
+MongoDB Atlas provides a genuinely useful free tier (M0) with 512 MB of storage, a shared 3-node cluster, up to 500 connections, and roughly 100 operations per second.
 The Atlas interface is clean, and features like full-text search (Atlas Search), charts, and triggers are built in.
 For prototyping and early-stage development, MongoDB makes it easy to get started.

 The aggregation pipeline replaces SQL joins and provides powerful data transformation, but it has a steep learning curve.
 Once you understand stages like $lookup, $unwind, and $group, you can do complex data processing, though it never feels as intuitive as SQL.